 The Fourth Industrial Revolution (4IR) represents a transformation through automation, AI, and advanced technologies, significantly affecting economies and societies worldwide.
 This study explores 4IR's impact on Bangladesh, focusing on both opportunities and crises in adopting new technologies.
 Using a review methodology, the study examines literature, reports, and case studies from regional and global sources.
 Academic journals, industry reports, and publications from global organizations such as the United Nations and the World Economic Forum are some examples of sources of information.
 Findings indicate that by 2030, 800 million unskilled workers globally may be displaced due to automation, with developing nations like Bangladesh facing significant challenges.
 Although Bangladesh is progressing towards digitalization, over 50% of the population lacks basic digital skills, and 38% lack internet access, contributing to social fragmentation.
 The rise of automation in Bangladesh's RMG and leather industries is expected to increase productivity and reduce costs, but may also exacerbate gender discrimination and the rural-urban digital divide.
 In conclusion, Bangladesh must prioritize policies that enhance digital literacy, improve infrastructure, and promote ethical AI development.
 Policies that promote ethical AI development and ensure equitable access to digital tools are essential to avoid exacerbating existing inequalities.
 Investing in education, skills training, and digital inclusion is critical to ensuring that the benefits of 4IR are distributed equitably across all segments of society.

 Keywords: Fourth Industrial Revolution, technological advancements, automation, artificial intelligence, Social Fragmentation, Workforce Displacement.

+INTRODUCTION

-Background Of The Study
+1.1 Background of the Study

 The Fourth Industrial Revolution, also called Industry 4.0, refers to the societal, industrial, and technological changes related to industry digitization, automation, data processing, and modern manufacturing techniques.
 This idea relies on the increased participation of smart systems and robots in various manufacturing industries and services, capable of working longer and more effectively than humans (Jarosz et al. 2020).
 The Fourth Industrial Revolution (FIR) is a popular term now, yet many people do not understand the extent to which this digital transformation will affect their everyday lives.
 Decentralization, empowerment of individuals, fewer formal rules, horizontal communication, and teamwork are recognized as relevant aspects characterizing the Industry 4.0 scenario (Ammirato et al., 2023; Dubey et al., 2023).
 Technologies like- AI, robotics, VR, biotech, blockchain, 3D printing, and IoT are replacing humans in various industries.
 (Park, 2018).